 The General Data Protection Regulation (GDPR) is concerned with the personal information about you and how it is collected, stored and shared.
 This is the GDPR statement of by Dr Mari Kovanen, CPsychol, a counselling psychologist offering psychological therapy in person and online as well as related online resources.
 Here you find information on how I collect, store, and share information collected.
 Please note that information collected varies according to your interaction with me, i.e. whether you access services online (such as free resources) and/or in person / online therapy.

 When you contact me to request any services, I collect information about you.
-I also collect information about you when you voluntarily complete contact forms and/or subscribe to my mailing list or free online resources.
-Information is also collected about your when you visit my website www.drmarikovanen.co.uk by using Google Analytics and cookies.
+I also collect information about you when you voluntarily book for a free 15min consultation, complete contact forms and/or subscribe to my mailing list or free online resources.
+Information is also collected about you when you visit my website www.drmarikovanen.co.uk by using Google Analytics and cookies.
 When you enter my website, you are required to confirm whether you allow information to be submitted to Dr Mari Kovanen, CPsychol, before entering the site.
 If you do not allow personal information collected on the website to be sent to me (do not accept the link emailed to you after the initial sign up), you may be unable to engage in the website activity that requires having your contact details to send you the requested information.
 I aim to minimise personal information collected when providing a specific service or accessing a specific feature of the website.

 - Storing information when accessing free resources: When you sign up for free resources and updates, MailChimp is used for delivering the materials and storing your information.
 Only your first name and email address are collected.
 You can update your email preferences at all times by following the link at the end of every email.

 Your health record is kept confidential within the service and all information is stored securely.
 I follow the ethical guidelines of the British Psychological Society (BPS) and HCPC (Health Care Professionals Council) and ICO to ensure that your information about you is collected and stored securely.